Glossary

 Blockchain

-A "distributed ledger" technology that is decentralized to a great number of computer nodes; transactions, financial or otherwise, must be validated by all the nodes to be authorized, making blockchain extremely secure.
-A group of transactions is created as a "block," which is then written to all the nodes and is unchangeable, thus forming the "blockchain" over time.
-Potential applications of the technology include cryptocurrencies that do not require banks (e.g. Bitcoin), and more efficient business transactions.
+A distributed ledger technology that is decentralized across multiple computer nodes.
+Each transaction must be validated by all nodes to be authorized, making the system extremely secure.
+Validated transactions are grouped into a "block," which is then written to all nodes in an immutable format, creating a permanent chain of records over time.
+Potential applications include cryptocurrencies that operate without traditional banking intermediaries (e.g., Bitcoin) and more efficient business transactions.

 Board of Directors